pivotal/blog/content/post/codegen-gpdb-qx.md

 To address this problem of ineffective CPU utilization and poor execution time, several state-of-the-art commercial and academic query execution engines have explored a Code Generation (CodeGen) based solution.
-This approach exploits the metadata about the underlying schema and plan characteristics already available at query execution time, to produce native code.
+This approach exploits the metadata about the underlying schema and plan characteristics already available at query execution time to compile efficient code that is customized to a particular query.
 To elaborate consider the following use case in Postgres-based engine like GPDB.
 In the code snippet from `ExecEvalScalarVar`, we retrieve the 5th attribute of a tuple.
 ```c
 switch (variable->varno)